The Atiyah-Patodi-Singer index theorem for Dirac operators over C*-algebras

-We call $Q(r)$ a {\rm parameter dependent regular left parametrix} for $D(r)$ if $Q(r)D(r)-1$ is an integral operator whose integral kernel is in $C^1(I,{\mathcal S}(M \times M, \E_i\boxtimes_{\A_i} \E_i^*))$. \end{ddd}
+We call $(Q(r))_{r \in I}$ a {\rm parameter dependent regular left parametrix} for $(D(r))_{r \in I}$ if $1-Q(r)D(r)$ is an integral operator whose integral kernel is in $C^1(I,{\mathcal S}(M \times M, \E_i\boxtimes_{\A_i} \E_i^*))$. \end{ddd}

+If $M$ is closed, the main examples come from parameter dependent elliptic pseudodifferential operators, and for general $M$ from appropriate generalizations.

-\begin{prop} Assume that $D(r)$ has a parameter dependent regular left parametrix $Q(r)$ and that $D(r)$ has an inverse in $B(L^2(M,\E))$ for each $r$ depending continuously on $r$.
-Furthermore we assume that the adjoint $D(r)^*$ has a parameter dependent regular left parametrix.
+\begin{prop} Assume that $(D(r))_{r\in I}$ has a parameter dependent regular left parametrix $(Q(r))_{r \in I}$ and that $D(r)$ has an inverse in $B(L^2(M,\E))$ for each $r$, which depends continuously on $r$.
+Furthermore we assume that the adjoint $(D(r)^*)_{r \in I}$ has a parameter dependent regular left parametrix as well.

 Then it holds: \begin{enumerate} \item The operator $D(r)$ has a bounded inverse on $L^2(M,\Ol{\mu}\E_i)$, which is of class $C^1$ in $r$.